 How to remove inline comments?

 You can remove inline comments by resolving them.
-Under every comment you will see a “Resolve comment” button:
+On the top of a comment, you will see a green tick button to mark the comments thread as resolved:

 Want to add global comments instead?